yowainwright/stdoutToJSON/README.md

 It takes in a string argument **assuming** that it was passed in from an `stdout` output of **JSON-like** shape.
 From there, the utility attempts to reconstruct the string argument so that it can be interpreted by `JSON.parse(<costructed-string>)`. 👌

 This tool was made for testing stdout outputs of CLI programs.
-It has no dependencies required in it's distributables.<br>
+It has no dependencies required in it's distributables and is meant to be installed as a `devDependency`.<br>
 AKA it is secure to use. 🛡

 ---